Brian Nelson (Northern Irish loyalist): Stevens Inquiry

 In the early 1990s, following the murder of Loughlin Maginn, John Stevens was named to investigate allegations of collusion between loyalist paramilitaries and the Royal Ulster Constabulary (RUC).
 Stevens was able to use advanced fingerprint technology, then unavailable to the RUC.
 The Inquiry team uncovered Nelson's fingerprints on some security force documents.
 The team began an investigation that, despite the obstructions encountered, would lead to Nelson's arrest.

-When the Stevens Inquiry Team arrested and interrogated Nelson, he claimed that he had been acting on behalf of the British government.
+When the Stevens Inquiry Team arrested and interrogated Nelson, he claimed that he had been acting on behalf of the government.
 Stevens spoke to John Deverell, head of MI5 in Belfast, who confirmed that Nelson had worked for Army Intelligence and not the RUC.
 Sharp disagreements developed between the two security branches as the extent of Nelson's illegal activities within the Force Research Unit (FRU) was uncovered.

 Over a period of two months, Nelson dictated a police statement covering 650 pages.
 He claimed that he had been tasked by his military handlers with transforming the UDA into a more effective force, particularly at killing.
 Using information that should have been confidential to his handlers, he produced dossiers or "Intelligence Packages" including backgrounds, addresses, photos and movements on proposed targets, which were passed on to UDA assassins.

 Blue card index system

 Nelson had a blue card index system whereby he would pick out information on individuals from the mass of information reaching him.
-The selection of names for the index was Nelson's alone and Stevens concluded that Nelson was actually choosing the people who were going to be shot.
+The selection of names for the index was Nelson's alone and Stevens concluded that Nelson was choosing the people who were going to be shot.
 Nelson passed on the names of only ten people to his FRU handlers, claiming he could not remember the others.
 Those ten were never targeted.
 Four others, including solicitor Pat Finucane, were all shot dead.
 In Stevens' words "the FRU had been inexcusably careless in failing to protect the four who lost their lives".
 Nelson handed out his blue cards, between twenty and fifty at a time, to members of the Ulster Volunteer Force.
 The FRU had no agents within the UVF and these targeted people were consequently unprotected.
 Many loyalists never bothered to destroy their blue cards, however, and the Stevens team was able to obtain fingerprint evidence.